 Thankyou for the opportunity to provide a submission in regards the Bowdens Silver mine in Lue NSW.

-The Mudgee Wine Association is a not-for-profit organisation located within the Mid-Western regional Council.
-We have a total of 66 members consisting of 35 Full Members that are all wineries and the is remaining Associate Members – consist ofing beverage and food producers, restaurants and accommodation providers.
+The Mudgee Wine Association is a not-for-profit organisation located within the Mid-Western Regional Council.
+We have a total of 66 members consisting of 35 Full Members, all are wineries.
+The is remaining Associate Members – consist of beverage and food producers, restaurants and accommodation providers.

-Our organisation with just its Full Members employees 857 people in the various facets of the grape growing business.
-Owners, managers, cellar door staff, direct sales, vineyard employees, contractors- spraying, harvesting, pruning, transport, winery staff and supplementary staff for events.
+Our organisation with just its Full Members employs 857 people in various facets of the grape growing, manufacturing and wine distribution.
+These include owners, managers, cellar door staff, direct sales, vineyard employees and contractors for spraying, harvesting, pruning, transport, winery production staff plus staff for events run by MWA.

-nor our Associate Members
+These figures do not include any jobs in other tourism industries nor our Associate Members.

-Bowdens have stated they will provide 250 jobs over a period of 23 years, at what cost to the jobs that already exist in an already thriving industry the wine Industry.
+Bowdens have stated they will provide 250 jobs over the extended period of 23 years.

+Our question is “at what cost to the jobs that already exist in our already thriving industry, the wine Industry.”

-The visitor economy has been fast growing in recent years with Mudgee named Top Tourist Town in Australia 2 years running.
-These visitors come for the incredible local wine, some of the best foodie experiences in the state, heritage sites and the areas of natural beauty.
+The regional visitor economy has been building rapidly in recent years with Mudgee named Top Tourist Town in Australia for two years running – in both 2021 and 2022.
+These visitors come for the incredible local wine, some of the best foodie experiences in the state, heritage sites and to enjoy the regions natural beauty.

-The increase of visitation to the region has increased from 2016-19 691,000 to 2020-21 826,000 that is a considerable increase of spending in the region if we use the figure Mudgee Regional Tourism has quoted on their website as $398 spend per person, including accommodation, entertainment, wine.
-That is upwards of $300mil for the Council area economy.
+Visitation to the region has increased from 691,000 in 2016-‘19 to 826,000 in 2020-‘21 this has resulted in considerable growth in spending in our region.
+Using figures supplied by Mudgee Regional Tourism Inc. (on their website) the average spend per person is $398, this includes accommodation, entertainment, food and wine.
+This brings upwards of $300 million for the Mid-Western Regional Council’s economy.

-Mudgee region tourism has just launched a wellness tourism strategy, this is one of the fastest growing sectors globally.
+Mudgee Regional Tourism Inc. has just launched their new Wellness Tourism Strategy featuring nature, healthy activities, good food and wine experiences - this is one of the fastest growing tourism sectors globally.

 Visitors are looking for sustainability in the products they consume, human health and wellbeing.
-They want to relax in a clean healthy environment, drink beautiful wines, eat wholistic grown food, from farm to plate.
-They love the story Mudgee brings to their experience, how are the grapes grown, how is the wine made, who made the wine and especially how it tastes.
-All of our businesses are family run enterprises, visitors love to meet the people behind the brand and feel they have a part to play in the success of our small businesses, which is what they take home. oThe experience is everything from cellar door to beautiful meals in stunning surrounds.
+They want to relax in a clean healthy environment, drink beautiful wines, eat wholistic, locally grown food - also known as the ‘Paddock To Plate’ experience.
+They love the story Mudgee Region brings to their experience, how are the grapes grown, how the wine is made, who made the wine and especially how it tastes.
+They love to experience everything from simple cellar doors located on back roads to beautiful meals in stunning surrounds with all the trimmings.

+All of our wine businesses are family run enterprises, even the largest ones.
+Along with this aspect, many are either accredited or practising organic grape growers and wineries.
+Our visitors love to meet the people behind the brand and feel they have a part to play in the success of our small businesses, which is what they take home.
+Mr Huon Hook can’t be wrong, we are a region that has the ‘best of the best’ and that can’t be put into a dollar figure.
+We strive for perfection in all our operations and endeavours.

 What price this mine?